hoangduytran/blender-manual/manual/editors/file_browser.rst

 .. _bpy.ops.file.directory_new:

-Create Directory :kbd:`I`
+Create New Directory :kbd:`I`
-   Will ask you to confirm and create a new directory inside current one, scroll to it in the main view, and let you enter its name.
+   Create a new directory inside the current one.

 .. _bpy.types.FileSelectParams.directory:

-File Path :kbd:`Ctrl-L`
+Directory :kbd:`Ctrl-L`
-   Text field for the current folder path.
+   The current folder path.
    :kbd:`Tab` will auto-complete an existing path.
-   If you type a nonexistent directory path, you will be prompted to create that new directory.
+   If you type a nonexistent path, you will be prompted to create it.

 .. _bpy.types.FileSelectParams.filter_search:

 Search :kbd:`Ctrl-F`
    Filter items by name.
    The wildcard ``*`` will match anything, e.g. ``bl*er`` will match both ``blender`` and ``blogger``.
-   There is always an implicit wildcard at start and end of the search text, so ``blender`` will also match ``test_blender_file.blend``.
+   There is always an implicit wildcard at the start and end of the search text, so ``blender`` will also match ``test_blender_file.blend``.
    This field can also be used to filter some specific file extension (e.g. ``.png`` will list all PNG files).

 .. _bpy.types.FileSelectParams.display_type:

 Display Mode
-   Controls how files are displayed.
+   Control how files are displayed.

    :Vertical List: Displays files and folders in a vertical list.
    :Horizontal List: Displays files and folders in a horizontal list.